vtex-sites/base.instore/README.md

     export INSTORE_NPM_TOKEN=VALUE
     ```

-    Then replace the `VALUE` of `VTEX_STORE_ID=VALUE` on .env.development and .env.production with the VTEX tenant this repo represents.

     Make sure yarn is installed on your machine and run inside this repository on your terminal:

     ```shell